 Those categories are not mutually exclusive; someone who is driving under the influence of drugs or alcohol might be negligent in all three ways.

 Sharing the streets with passenger vehicles is always going to be risky.
 As a runner, you will find that being alert to the situation around you is your best defense, but you have to trust car and truck drivers to act responsibly all the time.
 The sad fact is that sometimes, they will fail to be worthy of your trust.

 If you have been involved in a Pennsylvania vehicle accident while running, jogging, or walking, you need the services of a trusted Harrisburg accident lawyer to get you the settlement you deserve.
-The Schmidt Kramer law firm maintains offices in both Harrisburg and Camp Hill to serve the needs of injury victims in Dauphin County and the surrounding area.
+The Schmidt Kramer law firm maintains an office in Harrisburg to serve the needs of injury victims in Dauphin County and the surrounding area.